laravel-enso/documentation/docs/backend/address-manager.md

  in your local `AppServiceProvider`

 ## Publishes

 - `php artisan vendor:publish --tag=addresses-seeder` - the seeder used for countries
 - `php artisan vendor:publish --tag=enso-seeders` - a common alias for when wanting to update the seeders once a newer version is released, usually used with `--force`
 - `php artisan vendor:publish --tag=addresses-config` - configuration file
 - `php artisan vendor:publish --tag=enso-config` - a common alias for when wanting to update the config, once a newer version is released, usually used with `--force`

+## Contributions

+are welcome.
+Pull requests are great, but issues are good too.

+## License

+This package is released under the MIT license.